 Everything You Need to Know About the Maple Tapping Festival in Ohio

 Ohio is the fifth largest producer of maple syrup in the United States, so a trip to the Hocking Hills is the perfect way to try natural maple syrup firsthand.
-This year’s Maple Tapping Festival is set to take place on Saturday, March 14, 2020.
-The festival will be held from 8:00 a.m. to 12:00 p.m. at Charles Alley Nature Park, which is a short drive from the Inn & Spa at Cedar Falls.
+The Maple Tapping Festival is typically takes place in the first two weekends of March with exact times TBD.
+The Festival is held at Charles Alley Nature Park, which is a short drive from the Inn & Spa at Cedar Falls.
 If you can’t make it to this event, simply swing by our gift shop where we sell Milligan’s Maple Syrup, a Columbus-based producer.
 We also serve this delicacy at our restaurant!

 This event is free to the public, or you can indulge in a pancake breakfast for only $5!
 Eat pancakes topped with syrup made from locally sourced maple sap.
 Be warned: We promise you won’t go back to the store-bought stuff ever again!
 This fun-filled event is the perfect itinerary item for a family vacation in Ohio.

 Learn a bit more about the process below, then start planning your trip to the Hocking Hills.

 The maple sugaring process has been a tradition for hundreds of years.
 This process dates back to the early Native Americans and European settlers and was discovered almost by accident!
 When some of the natives cut wood for fires or dug their hatches into the trees, they noticed that liquid would begin to drip from the trunk.
 When they tasted it, it was sweet!
 They then began to collect it for cooking.
 The way we source and use maple syrup has changed over the years.
 Today, the sap is collected and boiled until it is a thick syrup suitable for a big stack of pancakes, fluffy waffles, or delicious French toast.